cmu-db/noisepage/script/testing/oltpbench/README.md

 - The benchmarks and options in each test case, required by the oltpbench's workload descriptor file
   - The `run_oltpbench` script will run all test cases in the configuration file sequentially.
   - The `loop` key in the configuration file is used to duplicate the test case with different options.
-  - The `server_args` filed in the configuration specify the server command line args.
+  - The `server_args` object in the configuration specifies the command line arguments passed to the server when running the binary.

 ### Example:
+The following example shows a oltpbenchmark test with 2 testcases
+- The first testcase has the base testcase of terminal `1` but it will be looped for different configurations of the terminals from `1` to `2` to `4`
+- The second testcase only has the base testcase whose terminal configuration is `8`

 ```json
 {